NickLarsenNZ/nicklarsennz-blog/Part 0. Kubernetes from scratch.md

 For the past year or so, I have mostly worked with managed Kubernetes offerings in the cloud (EKS, AKS, GKE).
 It has been some time since I provisioned a home-grown Kubernetes cluster, so I spent some time gaining a deeper understanding of the components that make up a Kubernetes cluster.
 Through this series you will gain a deeper understanding of how the Kubernetes components hang together, and be able to simply launch Kubernetes clusters using common deployment tools.

-The approach I would like to take (we'll see when we're through) is to utilise existing tooling and Kubernetes clusters managed outside of our team.
-Roughly put, master services will run on an existing Kubernetes cluster, deployed by Helm (like most of our other deployments), and worker nodes can be attached and removed as needed.
-I call this _BYO Worker_.
+I will take the following approach:
+- Rapidly stand up each component using [docker-compose] and determining the set of variables to cover a wide variety of operating environment.
+- Develop a Helm Chart based on the knowledge gained from the rapid iterations using [docker-compose].
+- Use an existing Kubernetes cluster as a launchpad for deploying more clusters.
+- Attach worker nodes separately.
+I call this the _BYO Worker_ model.
+- Successfully run a test deployment on the cluster

 ## Kubernetes Architecture